ManticoreGamesInc/platform-documentation/src/tutorials/media_library.md

 ## Download Image Pack

-For this tutorial, you can use your images if you prefer, or if you want to follow along to recreate the shop UI, then you will need to download an image pack such as the one linked below.
+For this tutorial, you will be creating a Shop UI for players to purchase items.
+You can use your own images, or if you want to follow along to recreate the shop UI, then you will need to download an image pack.

 The pack below will require you to cut or slice the parts you want to use.

 [Mobile Game GUI](https://graphicburger.com/mobile-game-gui/)